CATroutman/CATroutman/README.md

 ## About Me
 Hi there 👋, I'm Cole.
-I'm a software developer from Houston, Texas.
+I'm a software engineer from Houston, Texas.
 I studied Computer Science at Texas Tech University and then went on to get my Master's degree in
 Cyber Security from the University of Texas at San Antonio.
-After schooling, I worked for 2 years at a software development company called Reynolds and Reynolds.
-I am now currently working on some freelance projects.
-My main project interests revolve around church ministry.
+After schooling, I worked for 2 years at a software development company called Reynolds and Reynolds and am currently working at Life.Church as a Software Engineer on the YouVersion Team.
+My main project interests revolve around church ministry and helping my wife understand what I do.

 ---